-- Final metering requirements will be identified as part of the execution the Generating Facility and could result in modifications to the Generating Facility. - As a requirement for Interconnection Customers electing to share the responsibility to perform the Environmental Activities for SCE-owned Interconnection Facilities (IFs), Distribution Upgrades (DUs) as disclosed in Section D.4, and to ensure proper accounting of costs used in the calculation of the Income Tax Component of Contribution ("ITCC") and Operations & Maintenance ("O&M") charges, referred to as an Interconnection Facilities Charge and/or a Distribution Upgrades Charge, if applicable in the forthcoming GIA for the Generating Facility, the IC is required to complete and submit an Environmental Services Costs Declaration for SCE-owned IFs and/or DUs required to interconnect the Generating Facility.
-An authorized representative of the IC will sign the Form attesting to the actual costs spent on environmental services work that would otherwise have been performed by SCE for SCE-owned IF and/or DUs required to interconnect the Generating Facility.
+- Final metering requirements will be identified as part of the execution the Generating Facility and could result in modifications to the Generating Facility. - As a requirement for Interconnection Customers electing to share the responsibility to perform the environmental activities for SCE-owned Interconnection Facilities (IFs), Distribution Upgrades (DUs), and/or other facilities based on the study assumption(s) as disclosed in Section D.4, and to ensure proper accounting of costs used in the calculation of the Income Tax Component of Contribution ("ITCC") and Operations & Maintenance

+("O&M") charges, referred to as an Interconnection Facilities Charge and/or a Distribution Upgrades Charge, if applicable in the forthcoming GIA for the Generating Facility, the IC is required to complete and submit an "Environmental Services Costs Declaration Form" ("Form").
+An authorized representative of the IC will sign the Form attesting to the actual costs spent on environmental services work that would otherwise have been performed by SCE for SCE-owned IFs, DUs and/or other facilities required to interconnect the Generating Facility.

-The declaration shall be provided to SCE by a specified date in the Generating Facility's forthcoming GIA Appendix B - Milestone table.
-Should the IC fail to provide the declaration by the specified deadline, SCE will hold the IC in default of the GIA pursuant to the terms therein.
-The costs declared by the IC in the declaration, once approved, will be used by SCE to adjust the ITCC and the applicable monthly O&M charges for the Generation Facility and will be reflected via an amendment to the GIA upon true-up.
+The Form shall be provided to SCE by a specified date in the Generating Facility's forthcoming GIA Appendix B - Milestone table.
+Should the IC fail to provide the Form by the specified deadline, SCE will hold the IC in default of the GIA pursuant to the terms therein.
+The costs declared by the IC in the Form, once approved by SCE will be used to adjust the ITCC and the applicable monthly O&M charges for the Generation Facility and will be reflected via an amendment to the GIA upon true-up.

-The information declared in the declaration is subject to review and/or audit by SCE pursuant to the terms and conditions in the forthcoming GIA.
+The information declared in the Form is subject to review and/or audit by SCE pursuant to the terms and conditions in the forthcoming GIA.
 Should an audit be deemed necessary by SCE, the IC will need to provide supporting documentation (copies of invoices/receipts) to substantiate the costs declared in the Form within ten (10) business days from receipt of notice.

 The IC is advised that should the environmental studies and resulting reports not meet the industry standards utilized in the State of California and/or by SCE in accordance with Applicable Laws and Regulations, as determined by SCE, the IC shall be required to remedy all deficiencies under SCE's direction.
+Otherwise, SCE will be required to perform the additional environmental studies at the sole expense of the IC to the GIA, and associated costs will be reflected during the true-up amendment